rtpg/MineSweeper.js/README.md

 - click(id)

-	runs the click event on the node with that id
+	runs the click event on the node with that id.
+	Returns the number of elements "actually" clicked
+	(-1 if gameOver)

 - rightclick(id)

-	Same as above, except for right click
+	Same as above, except for right click returns 1 if flagged, -1 if unflagged.

 - init(n)